junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Two people are arguing, both having their voices raised.

-A woman is snapping, "For Christ sake, Bobby, what are you thinking, bring him back here?!"
+A woman is snapping, "For Christ's sake, Bobby, what are you thinking, bring him back here?!"

 Bobby snaps back, "What else do you want me to do?
 Leave him to the angels?
 Out there to die alone?"